MY APPLICATION

 Art Exhibition

-Last October, I invited three artists, Yang Xu, Faye Knight, and Mee Mee Chai, to join me in a joint exhibition at the Chelsea Gallery on Kings Road, London.
+Last October, I organised an exhibition called Elemental and invited three artists, Yang Xu, Faye Knight, and Mee Mee Chai, to join me in a joint exhibition at the Chelsea Gallery on Kings Road, London.
 After several months of painting, planning, and promoting, our exhibition opened on March 5th, 2024.

 I also organised a networking event for artists in collaboration with the Visual Artists Association, that took place during the exhibition.